Guitar Reviews 4U Gretsch Bigsby B6C unit

 Mark the new holes onto the masking tape and drill the new holes according to the mounting screws and fit the new B6C and you're about ready to reassemble.

-I did the same B6C upgrade on this Gretsch 6118 Anniversary guitar -
+I did a B6C upgrade on this Gretsch 6118 Anniversary guitar -

 this was originally a G Tailpiece equipped 6118 guitar